NorwegianVeterinaryInstitute/BioinfTraining/Create_User_Defined_Database_For_Different_Tools.md

 # Introduction (PowerPoint slides)
 ## Read Mapping
  1. Read Coverage on target
- 2. How much % of the target is covered and similarity
- 3. Some of the tools used for read mapping approach
+ 2. Some of the tools used for read mapping approach

 ## Local alignment (BLAST)
+ 1. How much % of the target is covered and similarity

 # ARIBA: ReadMapping Approach
 Using Fastq (read) files illumina to search against user defined AMR, Virulence and MLST using ARIBA.